 Men need to Step Up and Talk about Abortion

 I was innately drawn to the notion of supporting the underdog.
 I knew and understood the 6th commandment: “Thou shall not kill”.
 I believed these to be the real truths, even without all the gruesome knowledge on the subject of abortion.
-As a human being, the notice of injustice was intuitive to me.
+As a human being, the notion of injustice was intuitive to me.

 As I matured, protection from abortion became more of a moral duty; the same moral duty I have to defend against threats to the safety of a little girl, a young mother, or an elderly grandma.